Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 Graduate seminars come in a variety of different formats.
 These include general reading courses (especially in preparation for the General Examination), courses focused on disciplinary approaches, courses of intense work with original source-texts, dissertation writing colloquia, and others more.
 In addition, professors in the Department regularly offer individual reading courses to students who need specific training at a critical moment of their studies.

 Most graduate students in the Department spend one to two years abroad doing dissertation research, whenever possible with outside fellowship support.
 Typically, students go abroad during their third and/or fourth years of study.
-A first year fully on outside fellowship support is not counted against the five years of support from the Graduate School.
-A second year, however, is.
+A first year fully on outside fellowship support does not count as one of the five years of support from the Graduate School; a second year, however, does.

 The Director of Graduate Studies meets with each enrolled student at least twice per year, typically at the beginning of each semester.
-He/she serves as the liaison between the graduate students on the one side, and the Department and the Graduate School—and the University at large—on the other side.
-The Director of Graduate Studies is responsible to monitor each student’s performance and regularly consult with each student’s advisor.
+He/she serves as the liaison between the graduate students on the one side, and the Department and the Graduate School - and the University at large - on the other side.
+The Director of Graduate Studies is responsible to monitor each student’s performance and regularly consult with each student’s adviser.
 He/she is also responsible to enforce the requirements and procedures outlined in this document.

 Throughout their coursework, students are expected to perform at a high level of excellence.
 A grade of B+ or lower in a graduate course should be understood as an expression of concern about a student’s future in the Ph.D. program.